The Best Gym Workout Plan For Gaining Muscle

 Spencer Cartwright is a personal trainer at PureGym Bristol Brislington.
 Here, he shares his top advice for creating the perfect muscle-gaining workout routine.

 So, you want to build those muscles?
 That's great!
-Building muscle requires a person to commit to regular strength training for a long period of time, with no shortcuts unfortunately.
-However, you can make this process more efficient with the right nutrition and workouts.
+Building muscle takes time and consistency.
+There are no shortcuts, but the right workout routine will make the process more efficient.
 If you want to avoid wasting hours in the gym, keep reading.

 While most people want to build muscle for aesthetic reasons, there are so many health benefits too, including: